Catch every movement in a range

 Now the bot needs to split the provided range into multiple levels.

-The grid quantity setting dictates how many splits the bot should do.
-AI strategy determines it automatically.
+The Grid Quantity setting dictates how many Gird Levels the bot should create.
+The AI strategy determines the price levels automatically.

 Avoid the closest level

-The bot turns all levels below the current rate into buy orders, and all levels above to sell orders.
+The bot turns all levels below the current price into buy orders and these are represented as green lines on our Grid Bot chart.

 Say the price reaches $7200 and fills your order, then the bot places a new buy order at level #5.